aws-samples/sample-url-to-amazon-s3-downloader/README.md

 ### Performance, Troubleshooting and Guidance

 The tool is dependent on the availability and performance of multiple underlying AWS services including S3, Lambda and IAM services and the source Webserver.
+The migration throughput is also determined by your existing web hosting provider.

 If you have a very large number of objects in the manifest, it is recommended to keep each job below 1 billion.